WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Canyons of the Ancients National Monument, May 23, 2011.

-Leaves are most often clothed in short, glandular hairs that give a very noticeable fragrance to the plant.
+Leaves are most often clothed in short, glandular hairs that give a very noticeable pleasant fragrance to the plant.

 Range map © John Kartesz,